 In World War II, the U.S. imposed an excess profits tax on corporations and the tax rate on the highest income earners toward the end of the conflict was 94 percent.
 No such actions have been taken today.

 It will take courage for President Joe Biden to follow President John Kennedy’s example of prioritizing our common humanity in a crisis that puts the world on the verge of a nuclear catastrophe.
 The more of us, ordinary citizens and representative alike, who depart from the dominant “we must defeat Russia” narrative to advocate diplomacy, the more likely the president will be to act.

 If we survive this conflict, we must return to the goal agreed upon by most of the world’s nations in the United Nations that we must eliminate nuclear weapons from the face of the earth.
 The fate of the world’s peoples must in future be in our own hands, not just in the hands of two presidents.
 Now, though, let those with the power to do so give us a welcome “October Surprise,” the beginning of negotiations to end this war and the accompanying threat of a nuclear conflagration

 October 26, 2022

-Martin Halpern is a member of Massachusetts Peace Action and Professor of History Emeritus, Henderson State University.
-He is the author UAW Politics in the Cold War Era and Unions, Radicals and Democratic Presidents: Seeking Social Change in the Twentieth Century.
-He can be reached at firstname.lastname@example.org.
+Martin Halpern is Professor of History Emeritus, Henderson State University and the author UAW Politics in the Cold War Era and Unions, Radicals and Democratic Presidents: Seeking Social Change in the Twentieth Century.
+He lives in Montague, MA.